awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-email-verification-message-customization.md

 To verify the email address of a user in your user pool with Amazon Cognito, you can send the user an email message with a link that they can select, or you can send them a code that they can enter\.

 **Note**
-In the new Amazon Cognito console, you can customize email verification messages\.
+In the new Amazon Cognito console, you can customize email verification messages under the **Message Templates** heading in the **Messaging** tab of your user pool\.

 To customize the email subject and message content for email address verification messages, edit the template under the **Do you want to customize your email verification messages?** heading\.